fly4smartcity/odomi/README.md

 odomi
 =====

-ODOMI (Open Data Oriented MIssion Planner) navigation stack
+ODOMI (Open Data Oriented MIssion planner) navigation stack

 ODOMI is a set of ROS packages for *mission management* and *path planning* for UAVs and possibly other robotic platforms which exploits open data and knowledge base